dominicdoty/sveltedoc/README.md

 View a rendered version here: [sveltedoc.pages.dev](https://sveltedoc.pages.dev/)

+Read more about it on my website: [dominicdoty.com](https://www.dominicdoty.com/2025/03/02/sveltedoc/)

 I've recently been using asciidoc to create formatted documents.
 While it is overall an excellent tool, I've found it lacking in a few ways, namely:
  * Slow rendering times when "compiling" to a PDF